binkley/homebrewery-files/warpipes.md

 | Rare | 5 | 6 | 15 | 6 |
 | Very Rare | 7 | 8 | 17 | 11 |

-Your DM decides which sets of pipes are found with your _Warpipes_.
-Your _Warpipes_ always include one set of non-magical pipes.
+Your DM decides which sets of pipes are found.
+Your instrument always include one set of non-magical musical pipes.

 #### Changing the Tune

 You can use a _Bonus Action_ to replace a set of pipes.
 A creature within 5 ft. can use their _Reaction_ to assist.
-That creatures gains _Advantage_ on _saving throws_ for any effects of the new pipes, and this feature does not spend your _Bonus Action_.
+That creatures gains _Advantage_ on _saving throw_ for any effects of the new pipes, and this feature does not spend your bonus action.

 ### Pipes